sushimustwrite/openphoto-wordpress/Readme.markdown

 #### Installation

-To install this plugin just drag the openphoto-wordphp folder and the file openphoto-wordpress.php into your `wp-content/plugins` directory.
+To install this plugin drag the openphoto-wordphp folder and the file openphoto-wordpress.php into your `wp-content/plugins` directory.
+You can also download the plugin from <a href="https://wordpress.org/extend/plugins/openphoto/">the WordPress plugin directory</a>.

 #### Connecting WordPress to OpenPhoto

-You'll need to go to *Settings->OpenPhoto* and enter the name of your OpenPhoto url.
+Go to *Settings->OpenPhoto* and enter the name of your OpenPhoto URL.
 This is something like *http://current.openphoto.me*.

 <img src="http://i.imgur.com/ywRQb.png">

 Clicking *Save Changes* will take you to your OpenPhoto site.
-You'll need to login, create an app and grant your blog access to it.
+Log in, create an app through your Settings page, and grant your blog access to that app.
 Once complete you'll be redirected back to your WordPress site.

 #### Adding photos into your blog posts

-Click the media icon like you normally would and then select the *OpenPhoto* tab.
-Here you'll be able to filter by tags and select the photo to embed into your post.
+Click the Add Media icon like you normally would and then select the *OpenPhoto* tab.
+Here you can filter by tags and select the photo to embed into your post.